whchoi-unist/Vivaldi_public/install_packages/Readme.md

 We provides some of the prerequisites and installation commands.
 If you have installed any of the packages, you don't need to follow corresponding commands.
 Following commands are executed in root mode.
+Install commands are tested on Ubuntu >= 14.04

 bashrc configure